Sandefjord Fotball: Colours and badge

 Sandefjord Fotball's colours are blue.
-They play in blue shirts, blue shorts and white socks.
+They play in blue shirts, blue shorts and blue socks.
 When the club was formed in 1998, it was decided that the new club would have different colours from its parent clubs Sandefjord BK (yellow and black) and Runar (white).
 The club changed their badge before the start of the 2006 season.
 This was mainly for press purposes.
 The old badge had a yellow field as well as the blue and red.
 The new badge only has the colours red and blue.
 Further on, the white whale tail on the badge links to Sandefjord city's whaling history.
 After the promotion in 2014, Sandefjord played one season in an alternate home kit which consisted of half blue and half red, as in their badge.
-Relegated to 1. divisjon in 2016, they were back playing in an all blue home kit again.
+Relegated to 1.divisjon in 2016, they were back playing in an all blue home kit again.